julik/rsbn/README.txt

-		rsbn/nav/in/t_angle (float, writable) - bearing from the beacon to the target point (SRP mode) rsbn/nav/in/t_dist (float, writable) - distance from the beacon to the target point (SRP mode) rsbn/nav/in/zpu (float, writable) - track heading to target (SRP mode)
+		rsbn/nav/in/t_angle (float, writable) - bearing from the beacon to the target point (SRP mode) rsbn/nav/in/t_dist (float, writable) - distance from the beacon to the target point (SRP mode) rsbn/nav/in/zpu (float, writable) - track heading to target (SRP mode) rsbn/nav/in/nav1_override (int, writable) - set to 1 to "hijack" the nav1 receiver and HSI for RSBN instead of VOR

 By using these the following datarefs will be provided for reading:

 		rsbn/nav/out/xtk (float, readonly) - cross-track deviation in km, negative is "right of track" rsbn/nav/out/approaching (int, readonly) - set to 1 when approaching target rsbn/nav/out/overflying (int, readonly) - set to 1 when overflying target

+When nav override is engaged the RSBN set will feed your HSI gage with the selected track as your OBS and the crosstrack deviation on the OBS needle, counting "dots" in kilometers (full OBS needle deflection is a deviation from track of about 5-6 km)

 ## DATASETS

 The plugin ships with two datasets.
 One is for the former USSR and DDR (German Democratic Republic), the other